Discover it Cash Back vs. Citi Diamond Preferred: Which is better for a balance transfer?

 Discover it Cash Back vs. Citi Diamond Preferred highlights

-Although both of these cards offer 0 percent APR for a limited time, you might want to choose one over the other depending on your specific goals.
+Although both the Discover it Cash Back and Citi Diamond Preferred offer 0 percent intro APRs for a limited time, you might want to choose one over the other depending on your specific goals.

 Welcome bonus winner: Discover it Cash Back